Sammy Ogg Oct 30, 1939

 adult life.
 He was popular with girls, including his frequent co-star Annette, whom he took out for several occasions.
 In late 1958 he

 attended a evangelical rally in Los Angeles, which he later credited for inspiring his adult career.

 Sam's mom, like many parents of child actors, seems to have become a talent agent, representing many MMC alumni.
 It may be that hers was

-the motivating interest in Sammy becoming an actor, for upon reaching his majority he enrolled in LIFE Bible College in San Dimas, California.
+the motivating interest in Sammy becoming an actor, for upon reaching his majority he enrolled in LIFE Bible College, which was then located

 The newly ordained Reverend Ogg, who had met and married his wife Doris in college, took over his first congregation of the Foursquare

 Church in 1962.
 Since then he has mostly stayed out of the public eye, though he has taken part in an HPS reunion show during the 1980's,

 and in May 2007, appeared at an I Love Lucy convention with David Stollery.
 Sammy has two children and several grandchildren, and